-Our energy reduction strategy is complemented by our renewable energy strategy, which seeks to incorporate the use of electricity sourced from on-site and off-site renewable energy projects, such as solar and wind, for the landlord-controlled common areas of our properties.
-We support renewable energy projects by leasing space at our properties for electric vehicle charging stations and solar panel arrays.
-This contributes to the production of renewable energy for off-site consumption, and we are evaluating opportunities for onsite offtake and using renewable energy credits (RECs).
+We seek to incorporate the use of electricity sourced from on-site and off-site renewable energy projects, for the landlord-controlled common areas of our properties.
+We also support renewable energy projects by leasing space at certain of our properties for electric vehicle charging stations and solar panel arrays.